mk-fg/reliable-discord-client-irc-daemon/README.rst

   msg-edit-re = ^\s*s(?P<sep>[/|:])(?P<aaa>.*)(?P=sep)(?P<bbb>.*)(?P=sep)\s*$
   msg-del-re = ^\s*//del\s*$

-They match sed/perl/irc-like follow-up amendment lines like ``s/spam/ham/`` or ``//del``, which will never be sent to discord, only used as internal commands.
+They match sed/perl/irc-like follow-up amendment lines like ``s/spam/ham/``, and ``//del`` line, which will never be sent to discord, only used as internal commands.

 (``s|/some/path|/other/path|`` and
 ``s:cat /dev/input/mouse0 | hexdump:hexdump </dev/input/mouse0:``
-syntaxes are also allowed by default edit-regexp, just like with sed_, to not need as much escaping for common stuff like paths)
+syntaxes are also allowed by default edit-regexp, just like with sed_, for easier handling of common stuff like paths, which can have these chars in them)

 Both commands matched by these operate on last message sent by rdircd to the same discord channel, with ``//del`` simply removing that last message, and edit running `python re.sub()`_ (`PCRE-like`_) regexp-replacement function on it.

-"msg-edit-re" regexp matching sed-like command must have named "aaa" and "bbb" groups in it, which will be used as pattern and replacement args to re.sub(), respectively.
+"msg-edit-re" regexp option value matching sed-like command must have named "aaa" and "bbb" groups in it, which will be used as pattern and replacement args to re.sub(), respectively.

 If edit doesn't seem to alter last-sent message in any way, it gets discarded, and also generates IRC notice response, to signal that replacement didn't work.

-Successful edit/deletion will also be signaled as usual, with "[edit]" or such prefix (configurable under "[irc]" section).
+Successful edit/deletion should also be signaled as usual by discord, with "[edit]" or such prefix (configurable under "[irc]" section).

 Any older-than-last messages can be edited through Discord WebUI - this client